SanjanaChoudhury1508/SuperW/README.md

 A modern full-stack wellness web application designed to support women through different aspects of health and well-being.
 The platform provides personalized dashboards and specialized wellness tools covering menstrual health, fitness, mental wellness, breast health, and personal safety.

-Users can select their wellness interests, and the system dynamically generates a customized dashboard with relevant health modules.
+Users can register, log in, select their wellness interests, and access a personalized dashboard with modules tailored to their needs.

 ---